Waynetron/micro-gg/README.md

-# Game script
+# Micro gg

-Game script is a simple rules based language for making games
+Micro gg is a simple rules based language for making games

-## Some ideas around how it *might* work
+## How does it work?

 Levels can be drawn with ascii
 ```